jhanley-com/swift/Google-Cloud/Service-Accounts/Installer-windows/README.md

  - Run the tool `get_vc_redist.bat` to download the Visual Studio Runtime package.
 That file is downloaded to the `VC` directory.
  - Run the tool `get_swift_dlls.bat` to copy the required Swift runtime DLLs.
 This requires that Swift is installed on the system.
 The Swift DLLs are copied to the `DLL` directory.

----
-## Tested Environments
- - Windows 10 x64 - Swift version 5.7.2

 ## Build Installer
 Run the tool `build.bat` to create the Windows 64-bit installable package.
 The file generated is `google-cloud-service-account-tools.exe`.

 ---
+## Tested Environments
+ - Windows 10 x64 - Swift version 5.7.2

+---
 ## Known Issues
+ - None

 ---
 ## Known Bugs